-Described here are model-data intercomparison experiments of general use for measuring the scientific performance of global biosphere models.
-Originally designed to test the performance of three such models coupled to the Community Climate System Model Version 3 (CCSM3), the Carbon-Land Model Intercomparison Project (C-LAMP) has evolved into an international protocol and a growing set of metrics for scoring the performance of models by comparison with best-available observational datasets, from satellite-based to leaf-scale measurements.
-C-LAMP is serving as a prototype for a land-biosphere model benchmarking activity for IPCC AR5.
+Originally designed to test the performance of two such models coupled to the Community Climate System Model Version 3 (CCSM3), C-LAMP established metrics for scoring the performance of models by comparison with best-available observational datasets, from satellite-based to leaf-scale measurements.
+Shown in the table below are the results of these comparisons.
+A sampling of individual diagnostics is shown at right.
+C-LAMP is now serving as a prototype for the International Land Model Benchmarking (ILAMB) Project, an effort to design community-accepted standards for performance benchmarks and an open source diagnostics package.